-The Ann Arbor Summer Festival is back, with Mainstage shows at the Power Center for the Performing Arts and Hill Auditorium, and free live music and films through the Top of the Park (TOP) series on Ingalls Mall, Central Campus, through July 8.
+The Ann Arbor Summer Festival is back June 14-July 7, with Mainstage shows at the Power Center for the Performing Arts, and free live music and films through the Top of the Park (TOP) series on Ingalls Mall, Central Campus.

-U-M is a founding partner of the festival, and Michigan Radio is among media partners.
+U-M is a founding partner of the festival, C.S.
+Mott Children’s Hospital is among lead sponsors, and Michigan Radio is among media supporters.
 For event times and more information, go to www.annarborsummerfestival.org.